-- 1. It lights as a reminder that you have not released the parking brake.
-Driving with the parking brake applied can damage the brakes and tires. - 2.
-If it remains lit after you release the parking brake while the engine is running, or comes on while driving, it can indicate a problem in the brake system.
-For complete information, see page 229.
+- 1. This indicator comes on when you turn the ignition switch ON (II).
+It is a reminder to check the parking brake.
+Driving with the parking brake not fully released can damage the brakes and tires. - 2.
+If the indicator remains lit after you have fully released the parking brake while the engine is running, or if it comes on while driving, it can indicate a problem in the brake system.
+For complete information, see page 238.